DigixGlobal/contest/README.md

 ## Installation

-You should be suing truffle.
+You should be using truffle.

 ```
 npm install --save-dev @digix/contest
 ```

-Stick this in your test suite.
+Stick this at the top of `./tests/index.js` to use `contest` in your your tests.

 ```javascript
 global.contest = new Contest({ debug: true }); // `debug` defaults to false